scottyviscosity/the-harsh-north/roleplaying-system.md

 1. Armor and defense have been overhauled to provide a more robust combat experience
     - AC has been broken down into two active defensive options; *Dodge* and *Parry*
     - Armor instead provides *damage reduction* which can be mitigated by a high *strength* score and weapons with high *armor piercing* scores.
-1. Finesse fighting is available to any character
+1. Finesse fighting is available to any character.
 1. This is a very low magic system with a strong theme of corruption from its use.
 1. Magic items and magical healing are rare.